radiovamps/byi/README.md

   awkward person when it comes to social interactions due to personal issues, so i apologize for that! again, just be patient with me.

 𓏵 im a very mocking person, and i make some harsh and sarcastic comments. if this makes you uncomfortable, let me know! i don't bite
   (unless.../j).
-I MAKE A LOT OF KYS JOKES BTW! let me know if they make you uncomfortable. although i sometimes slip out unintentionally, so i recommend you to avoid interacting with me if this bother you that much (im sorry!).
+I MAKE A LOT OF KYS JOKES BTW! let me know if they make you uncomfortable too. although i sometimes slip out unintentionally, so i recommend you to avoid interacting with me if this bother you that much (im sorry!).